coorus/coorus/README.md

 - 👋 Hi, I’m @coorus, you can also call me sylvan!
-- 👀 I’m interested in economics, accounting, and programming.
+- 👀 I’m interested in economics, accounting, programming and other interesting subjects!
-- 🌱 I’m currently learning java ee, linux, microeconomics
+- 🌱 I’m currently learning java ee, linux, microeconomics...
 - 📫 Feel free to leave a message on my GitHub repository, and I'll get in touch with you.
-- ⚡ Fun fact: ...

 <!---
 coorus/coorus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.